DaveedBalcher/GroupRoomAssigner/README.md

 # TaglitRoomAssigner

 ###Problem
-Time consuming to create different room assignments for participants each night while taking into account factors such as pairing history, age, gender.
+In a given year, Birthright sends about 1,100 groups of 40 participants on heritage trips to Israel.
+It is time consuming to create different room assignments for participants each night while taking into account factors such as pairing history, age, gender.
 Birthright requires participants to be grouped with different roommates each night throughout the trip to enhance cohesiveness of a group.
-In a given year, Birthright sends about 1,100 groups of 40 participants on heritage trips to Israel.

 ###Solution
 Instantly accounting for several factors (pairing history, age, gender) and generating different room assignments each night for large groups.